Infrared Photos - Kalaloch and the Hoh Rain Forest

 Here is the same shot with the infrared filter.

 Here are a few edited examples.
 I prefer to convert them to grayscale and adjust them from there.
-35 years ago I used black and white infrared film, and these look more like the effect, which I prefer.
+35 years ago I used black and white infrared film, and these look more like that effect, which I prefer.

 The skimboards at our campsite created a nice composition.